What exactly is NLP?

 Coach Training and Certification Programme incorporates, but is not limited to NLP, in what it teaches.

-If the idea of becoming a successful, professional, certified life coach appeals to you, then training with New Insights may be your best option.
+well If the idea of becoming a successful, professional, certified life coach appeals to you, then training with New Insights may be your best option.
 We keep things simple with just two courses, both of which are world-class.